charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 - changing the inner contents of the element
 - how to find the children of a target element
 #### Javascript Array methods
-- Appending to an Array:
-	- `arr.push(objectToPush);` no need to put brackets to the array name.
-- removing an element or replacing to array:
-	- `arr.splice(indextoremove,howmanyindextoremove)`
-- find in an array a specific element
-	- `arr.some((item) => item.title === newBook.title);`
-		- this will return a true/false if it finds in the array matching
-- joing elements of an array to a string:
-	- arr = ["hello", "world"] `arr.join(", ");` this will result in Hello, world
-		- if there is only one element in the array then it will simply output the one element without the delimiter

 #### Creating Data-attributes with JS
 - you can create a specific index number for an element that was dynamically created using javascript with data-atrributes with the following: `elementVar.dataset.index`